 Melody Ames was a Trips Fellow in Spring 2018.
 She will graduate from UCLA in June 2018 with a bachelor’s degree in Interdisciplinary Asian studies with a minor in Global studies.
 During her Fellowship Melody created bilingual deliverables for external publishing, managing content and graphic design.
 She additionally prepared programmatic materials and conducted travel research for upcoming international delegations to Mexico and Japan.
 For the Spring term project Melody produced an issue briefing on freedom of the press in Mexico and presented it to the staff at the Pacific Council.
 She also provided logistical support and networked with members at the Mayor Garcetti’s annual State of the Union address and the Global LA Summit.
 After the fellowship and post- graduation, Melody will be teaching abroad in Japan for 1-2 years with the JET program.
 She plans to return to the states to pursue her interest in international relations and with hopes to serve in Foreign Service.

-Robert Dunbar worked in the Spring of 2018 supporting the Communications department.
+Robert Dunbar worked in the Spring of 2018 supporting the Communications Department.
+He then worked in Summer 2018 for the Programs Department.
 He graduated from Saint Mary’s College of California in May of 2017 with a Bachelors in Political Science, and is currently enrolled in the Masters of Public Diplomacy program at the University of Southern California, where he expects to graduate in May of 2019.
 As a Fellow, Robert wrote the Global Beat, a weekly round-up of important news stories around the world to help keep the Pacific Council community informed of key developments affecting policy across the globe.
 Additionally, he supported the Council’s social media engagement by drafting posts and tracking member engagement with the Council’s social media pages to ensure the Council can accurately inform its social media strategy going forward.
 Furthermore, he supported Communications Officer Justin Chapman during interviews with Pacific Council members.
 Robert attended many Pacific Council events, where he supported the Council’s twitter posts, continually engaged with Council members, and helped with set-up and take-down, all of which allowed Pacific Council staff to do their jobs more efficiently and effectively.
 After each event, Robert drafted summaries of the main points covered by each speaker.
 For the Spring 2018 term project, he wrote a policy overview of water scarcity in Mexico City, and what the city is doing to mitigate these issues.
 After the Fellowship, Robert hopes to enter into the United States Foreign Service in either the Political or Public Diplomacy cone.

 Noelle Johnson was a Membership Fellow in Spring 2018.
 She will graduate in May 2018 with a Bachelor’s degree in English, concentrating on Rhetorical and Cultural Studies, as well as a minor in Peace and Conflict Studies.
 Noelle’s senior thesis centered on the application of discourse analysis to US counternarcotics legislature, thereby compounding her strong interests in both language and foreign policy.
 As a Fellow, Noelle put together elections materials alongside membership department staff for two nomination periods while also maintaining up-to-date and precise billing data for member dues.
 Noelle also researched and organized data regarding local non-profit organizations that presented possible volunteer opportunities for Pacific Council members.
 Due to her interest in security issues specifically in Latin America and South America, Noelle developed a white paper on current counternarcotics and security concerns in Mexico for the Spring 2018 term project.
 After the Fellowship, Noelle will graduate and then move to Brazil to intern in with a law firm in Sao Paulo.
 She aspires to a lifelong career in the military, with hopes of specializing in drug interdiction and maritime law.